SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-07-24-mastering-unity-2d-game-developmentanimation-curves.markdown

     transform.position = Vector3.Lerp(StartLocation, TargetLocation, myTransitionPath.Evaluate(timer));

-Where we use the Evaluate function of our configured curve to denote the amount of movement the GameObject should move (in this case) for the current frame.&nbsp; This results in the following motion: (please be gentle this is my first animated GIF, got to be in with all the cool kids these days):
+Where we use the Evaluate function of our configured curve to denote the amount of movement the GameObject should move (in this case) for the current frame.
+This results in the following motion: (please be gentle this is my first animated GIF, got to be in with all the cool kids these days):

 [![AnimationCurves](/Images/wordpress/2014/07/AnimationCurves_thumb.gif "AnimationCurves")](/Images/wordpress/2014/07/AnimationCurves.gif)

-So as you can see, depending on how far the sphere has to travel, the power curve quick to begin and slow to stop but steady in-between.&nbsp; By just altering the curve we can alter the behaviour without changing any code.
+So as you can see, depending on how far the sphere has to travel, the power curve quick to begin and slow to stop but steady in-between.
+By just altering the curve we can alter the behaviour without changing any code.

 ## Extra Credit